 TRACKSS2 (Pin 10/Pin 13): Output Tracking and Soft-Start Input Pin for Channel 2.
 Forcing a voltage below 0.6V on this pin bypasses the internal reference input to the error amplifier.
-The LTC3633 will servo the FB pin to the TRACK voltage under this condition.
+The LTC3633A will serve the FB pin to the TRACK voltage under this condition.
 Above 0.6V, the tracking function stops and the internal reference resumes control of the error amplifier.
-An internal 1.4 μ A pull up current from INTV{CC} allows a soft start function to be implemented by connecting a capacitor between this pin and SGND.
+An internal 1.4μA pull up current from INTV{CC} allows a soft start function to be implemented by connecting a capacitor between this pin and SGND.

 ITH2 (Pin 11/Pin 14): Channel 2 Error Amplifier Output and Switching Regulator Compensation Pin.
 Connect this pin to appropriate external components to compensate the regulator loop frequency response.
-Connect this pin to $INTV{CC}$ to use the default internal compensation.
+Connect this pin to INTV{CC} to use the default internal compensation.

 V{ON2} (Pin 12/Pin 15): On-Time Voltage Input for Channel 2.
 This pin sets the voltage trip point for the on-time comparator.
-Tying this pin to the output voltage makes the on-time proportional to V{OUT2} when $V{OUT2} < 6V$.
-When $V{OUT2} > 6V$, switching frequency may become higher than the set frequency.
-The pin impedance is nominally 140k Ω .
+Tying this pin to the output voltage makes the on-time proportional to V{OUT2} when V{OUT2} is within the V{ON2} sense range (0.6V - 6V for LTC3633A, 1.5V - 12V for LTC3633A-1).
+When V{OUT2} is outside the V{ON2} sense range, the switching frequency may deviate from the programmed frequency.
+The pin impedance is nominally $140k\Omega$.